-During their visit, mystery shoppers check for exterior cleanliness, immediate staff friendliness and how long it takes to be greeted.
-They are also looking for the back-up psychological element.
+During their visit, the mystery shopper check for exterior cleanliness, immediate staff friendliness and how long it takes to be greeted.
+They are also looking for the backup psychological element.
 Are residents happy, content and treated with respect, or are they treated like children?
 Does the facility smell mediciney?
 Does it feel like a home or a hospital?

 They also evaluate the effectiveness of the tour, whether they were told about the facility’s benefits as they relate to the shopper’s needs, like asking about their diabetic father, and explaining the kitchen and dining facility process.

 Shoppers will even evaluate the end of the visit and followup.
 Did the staff offer friendly parting greetings?
 Did they follow up within 48 – 72 business hours with a phone call or letter, asking if they answered their questions?

 Our clients may sometimes ask for an audio mystery shop (phone and in person) and/or video mystery shop, which offers more information than printed transcripts.
 This way, clients can see their staff’s expressions and body language.
 They can hear tone and ascertain how passionately staff members communicate.